sunainapati/sunainapati.github.io/About.md

 - I love to teach!
 I was a counsellor ( Teaching Assistant) at [PROMYS India 2024](https://promys-india.org/) and a student in 2023, and I have taught in multiple Olympiad camps and TAed a few courses.
 - I love jigsaw puzzles ( preferably the ones which are not single coloured as then it is mostly just shape sorting).

-**Note**: If I am TAing your course, please ask me questions regarding coursework and problems.
+**Note**: If I am TAing your course, please feel free to ask me questions regarding coursework and problems.
 I prefer if you ask me over email as I might be busy solving my own problems/ reading my own coursework.
 I will try to answer you in a few hours ( whenever I see your email).
 - My grading is in general very lenient and I do not cut marks for silly calculation errors or some typos ( unless the professor has asked me to grade harshly).
 So do not worry about that!

 **Courses I have TAed/ TAing**: